-Although it is unlikely that you’ll install your own HVAC system, you need to have at least a working knowledge of terminology and components if you want to be an informed homeowner and take a hand in ensuring that the work you’re having done will meet your needs and that it’s all up to code.
+Although it is unlikely that you’ll install your own air conditioning system, you need to have at least a working knowledge of terminology and components if you want to be an informed homeowner and take a hand in ensuring that the work you’re having done will meet your needs and that it’s all up to code after you finish working with the air conditioning contractor.
 Of course, there’s only so much you can do and then a building inspector will have to sign off.
 But with a relatively small amount of research you can learn enough to ask the right questions and spot major issues with your HVAC installation.
 And you may find all kinds of mistakes when it comes to the equipment, materials, and layout involved in adding central heating and air to your structure.
 Here are just a few common mistakes to keep an eye out for so that you won’t have major problems (and attendant expense) down the line.

 - Wrong size unit.
 The first mistake many people make is assuming that a larger system will keep your home cooler in the summer or deliver heat faster in the winter.
 In truth, installing an oversized furnace or AC unit will only decrease efficiency and increase costs.
 And it could cause a host of other unforeseen problems, as well.
 So make sure that you get equipment that is recommended for your square footage.
 These ratings are devised for a reason and it behooves you to pay heed – bigger isn’t always better, so don’t let a salesperson talk you into units that are wrong for your space.